-5 Term of office of Senators and Deputies
+5 Term of office of Senators and Deputies3

-- (1) Senators shall be elected for a term of 6 years and, in every third year, 6 Senators shall retire on their places being filled by an ordinary election. - (2) Deputies shall be elected for a term of 3 years and shall retire on their places being filled by an ordinary election. - (3) The places of Senators and Deputies are filled upon the persons elected at the ordinary election taking the oath of their office.
+- (1) Senators and Deputies shall be elected for a term of 4 years. - (2) Notwithstanding the term of office stated in paragraph (1), a Senator or Deputy shall retire on his or her place being filled by an ordinary election. - (3) The places of Senators and Deputies are filled upon the persons elected at the ordinary elections taking the oath of their office. - (4) This Article is subject to Article 6A.

-6 Ordinary elections for Senators and Deputies
+6 Ordinary elections for Senators and Deputies4

-- (1) An ordinary election for Senators shall be held in the period of 7 days beginning on 15th October in every third year. - (2) An ordinary election for Deputies shall be held in the period of 7 days beginning on 23rd November in every third year.3 - (3) The States may by Regulations amend paragraphs (1) and (2) so as to alter the period in which an ordinary election must be held, both as to its duration and the day it begins.
+- (1) An ordinary election for Senators shall be held in the period of 7 days beginning on 16th May in every 4th year, commencing in May 2018. - (2) An ordinary election for Deputies shall be held in the period of 7 days beginning on 16th May in every 4th year, commencing in May 2018. - (3) The States may by Regulations amend paragraphs (1) and (2) so as to alter the periods, in every 4th year, within which ordinary elections must be held, both as to their duration and the day they begin. - (4) This Article is subject to Article 6A.